Starting and finishing at Keith Sands Grove, Havelock North, MCL Construction TRIPLE PEAKS is an event for your bucket list!

 We are very grateful to the landowners for entrusting us with accessing their land.
 Please treat it with respect.

 Whilst we do encourage you to bring your own water and food, Aid Stations will be provided in strategic locations.
-New World Havelock North are kindly sponsoring the Aid Station at the Transition Area, at Rochfort Road (HERE).
-It will be well stocked with water and light snacks, thanks to the crew from New World!
+There will be an Aid Station at Transition, at Rochfort Road, Kahuranaki (HERE).
+It will be well stocked with water and bananas/lollies.
 At the top of the 3 summits, you will also find water and bananas.
 Please bring sufficient water for yourself and treat our supplies as backup.

 The Salvation Army are kindly assisting us with water supplies, with a 1200 litre trailer at transition, and a water truck at the top of Te Mata Peak.
 Marshalls will man water stations at the top of Mt Erin and Mt Kahuranaki.
-Cups will be available but we would prefer it if you could fill up a water bottle / bladder directly.
-Better for the environment!
+Please fill up a water bottle/bladder directly.
+No cups provided – better for the environment!

 If you require medical attention, please talk to the nearest marshal, who will refer to you the event director and medic.
 All medical situations should be channelled through the Event Director only.
-A medic will be available on each of the 3 peaks.
+A medic will be available on each of the 3 peaks, as well as a medic team at the Finish Line and Transition.
 If you are competing and see someone who is injured, please be considerate, and stop to assist.
 As the course is not always easily accessible, part of the safety plan is that we look after each other.

 Please note that, whilst you will spend a very short time on public roads, the roads will still be open to traffic (apart from the top of Te Mata Peak).
 You MUST obey the road rules and you MUST obey directions given to you by marshals.
 Any issues will result in disqualification.